-- (b) What are the measures of Monopoly and Concentration?
+(b) What are the measures of Monopoly and Concentration?

-- 5. Answer any FIVE of the following

 - a.
 Active behavior of the firm?

 - b.
 Explain factors affecting location?

 - c.
 Growth and profitability of the firm?

 - d.
 Optimum Firm?

 - e.
 What is the passive and active behavior of the firm?

 - f.
 Explain sergeant Florence theory of industrial location?

 - g.
 Marginal Cost Vs Full cost?

 - h.
 What are the Remedial measures of Monopoly?